nanspro/Decentralized-Spotify/README.md

   - The Listener never interacts with Creator or the Heart Monitor: he only needs the encrypted data and some policy metadata.

+## FLow
+- Creator signs up on our platform with her email and password, her password becomes her passphrase(plaintext or hash anything).
+- She can configures a policy without any receiver and uses it's policy pub key to encrypt her track.
+- Creator makes contract call to let smart contract know about policy (pass policypubkey).
+- A listener sign up on our platform with email, when he does that we generate a keyPair for him (two pub keys, two priv keys) and create a tuple in which we store those keys with his email or hash of email to identify him later.
+- A listener will make a smart contract method call to pay the amount associated with that track.
+When he does that we emit an event with his address which our platform listens to.
+Upon succesful payment alice will grant him access through policy to nuCypher network.
+- After that policy info will be shown on the dashboard to listener.
+- Listener object will be created with both his private keys.
+Listener then joins policy from the info shown in dashboard.
+- Listener gets encrypted data from Enrico using policy pubkey and policy pubkey stamp.
+- Listener retrieves re-encrypted data from nuCypher and then decryptes it using his own private key.

 ### How to run the demo
 Assuming you already have `nucypher` installed and a local demo fleet of Ursulas deployed (if not checkout this https://docs.nucypher.com/en/latest/demos/local_fleet_demo.html), running the demo only involves running the `creator.py` and `listener.py` scripts.
 You should run `creator.py` first: